-- Does the facility's offender orientation include the application process for applying for restoration of good time?
-No - What is their restoration of good time application process for the offender population?
-N/A - Does their restoration of good time application process meet DPS&C, Corrections Services' criteria?
-No
+- Does the facility's inmate orientation include the application process for applying for restoration of good time?
+Yes - What is their restoration of good time application process for the inmate population?
+It is handled during the offenders' orientation, they are explained the process and steps to take. - Does their restoration of good time application process meet DPS&C, Corrections Services' criteria?
+Yes